Community-Cleanup/Co-Cleanup-Docs/README.md

 ![Week 1 Day 1 Trello Screenshot](./trello-screenshots/wk1-day1.png)

-Due to the first day of the project starting on Wednesday, and the core contact hours for the project being Monday to Wednesday we decided that we would hold another planning meeting on Monday.
+Due to the first day of the project starting on Wednesday, and the core contact hours for the project being Monday to Wednesday we decided that we would hold another planning meeting on the following Monday.

 ### Planning meeting 2

 **The topics discussed were:**

-**What is the main sprint goal and the value that would bring to the project?**
+**What is the main sprint goal and the value it would bring to the project?**

+- The main sprint goal this week was to have a basic Express server deployed deployed to heroku with CRUD functionality for ‘users’ and ‘events’, with data being stored on MongoDB cloud.
+On top of this we would create a React Front end deployed to netlify with a simple form to create an event.
+- A secondary goal was to have all of our initial users stories documented
+- The value these goals would bring to our project follow on from the principles of CI/CD and “deploy early”.
+Due to the flexibility of Express and the MongoDB data structure we aimed to build a working “core server” that was deployed that we could build upon as we worked through each user story.

 **Which items can be moved from the backlog to achieve this goal?**

+- Items moved from the backlog included:
+  - Setting up Express Back-end and deploy
+  - Document user stories
+  - Scaffold React front-end and deploy
+  - Build basic forms for Register & Sign In
+  - Build basic form for Registering an Event

 **How should we break down the chosen items into daily increments?**

+- Each of the items in Sprint 1 were less than one days work
+  - Monday would be spent developing User stories and documentation
+  - Tuesday would be spent Setting up Express Back-end and deploy
+  - Wednesday would be spent setting up React front-end, deployment and basic forms

 ### Sprint Review